Baltimore’s African-American Clergy and Brain Research Institute Establish the Nation’s First African Ancestry Neuroscience Research Initiative

 Lieber has built the largest, most carefully curated collection of human brains anywhere in the world devoted to understanding brain development and mental illness.

 Research shows that African Americans are 20% more likely to experience serious mental health problems than the general population and twice as likely to develop Alzheimer’s Disease.
-Suicide rates for African-American children under the age of 13 are twice as high as children of European ancestry.
-African-American infant death rates and premature birth rates also are twice that of European ancestry Americans.
+Suicide rates for African American children under the age of 13 are twice as high as for children of European ancestry.
+African American infant death rates and premature birth rates also are twice that of European ancestry Americans.

-The African-American Neuroscience Research Initiative is working to partner with the state of Maryland to catalyze a national effort ensuring that African Americans are not left behind.
+The African Ancestry Neuroscience Research Initiative is working to partner with the state of Maryland to catalyze a national effort ensuring that African Americans are not left behind.

 “The potential knowledge gained through this research will help not just individuals of African ancestry, but will also help all people,” says Weinberger.
 “It’s by studying the most complex representatives of genetic diversity in the context of the human brain that we will ultimately understand how to customize therapy and maximize the effectiveness of treatments.”